Scream queen

 A scream queen (a wordplay on screen queen) is an actress who is prominent and influential in horror films, either through a notable appearance or recurring roles.
 The title is a buzzword used by critics and has gained positive and negative responses.
-Scream King is the male version of the title.
-Notable scream queen examples include Fay Wray, Neve Campbell, Sarah Michelle Gellar, Jamie Lee Curtis, Mia Goth, Shawnee Smith, Bipasha Basu, Angela Bassett and Linnea Quigley.
+Scream king is the male version of the title.
+Notable scream queen examples include Fay Wray, Rosita Arenas, Janet Leigh, Lorena Velázquez, Norma Lazareno, Marilyn Burns, Edith González, Jamie Lee Curtis, Sarah Michelle Gellar, Neve Campbell, Vera Farmiga, Jenna Ortega, Melissa Barrera and Mia Goth.

 Definition

 The term "scream queen" is more specifically used to refer to the attractive young damsel-in-distress characters that have appeared in a number of films in the horror genre.
 Lloyd Kaufman, co-founder of Troma Entertainment, noted that being a scream queen is "more than just crying and having ketchup thrown on you.
 You not only have to be attractive, but you also have to have a big brain.
 You have to be frightened, you have to be sad, you have to be romantic."

 Debbie Rochon, often described as a scream queen herself, wrote in an article originally published in GC Magazine that "a true Scream Queen isn't The Perfect Woman.
 She's sexy, seductive, but most importantly attainable to the average guy, or so it would seem."
 Although the earlier scream queens might be women that "just had to look pretty and shriek a lot until the hero of the film got around to save them."
 The later scream queens showcase women worrying about something other than a guy...unless said guy is the one trying to kill them, with some of them wreaking vengeance by defeating the villain.